jkrusinski/mongoose101/README.md

 As a developer, your main point of contact with the database will be through the Mongoose library.
 You do, however, still need to have MongoDB installed and running on your machine.
 Installation instructions vary for different operating systems so find which method is appropriate for you.
 For a list of all the installation options, click [here](https://www.mongodb.com/download-center#community).
 Below are a few common installation methods.

 #### Mac
-Install using Brew.
+Install using Homebrew.
 If you don't have brew installed on your computer, install it [here](https://brew.sh).

 ``` bash
 brew update